luqmanbello/OpenBBTerminal/openbb_platform/CONTRIBUTING.md

 ### How to build OpenBB extensions?

 We have a Cookiecutter template that will help you get started.
-It serves as a jumpstart for your extension development, so you can focus on the data and not on the boilerplate.
+It serves as a jump-start for your extension development, so you can focus on the data and not on the boilerplate.

 Please refer to the [Cookiecutter template](https://github.com/OpenBB-finance/openbb-cookiecutter) and follow the instructions there.